Renée Marie Gouraud d'Ablancourt

-Biograph
+Biography

 Véga la magicienne, the super heroine of L'Oiselle on the original cover of the 1912 edition.

 Renée Marie Gouraud d'Ablancourt, whose birth name was Marie Renée Joséphine Meslet, was born on 1 October 1853 in Angers, at 3 de la Rue Belle-Poignée.
 Her parents were René François Meslet, a landowner from Savennières, and Julie Perrot d'Ablancourt, daughter of an officer of the army of Anjou, Jean Perrot d’Ablancourt.
 Renée d'Anjou started to write stories at age 14 or 15 and seems to have invented an aristocratic lineage for herself.

 On 17 July 1872, Renée married Georges Gouraud (owner of Papeteries de Chantenay), a wealthy industrialist from Nantes.
 The couple first settled in Limoges before returning to live in Anjou, at the Château de La Filotière, which Renée was particularly fond of and where she would, much later, spend the rest of her life.
 They had four children: Renée (1873), Paul (1874), Marie Clotilde (1876) and Marie Cécile (1878).